rednaxela5950/emerald-da/KZG.md

    - Confirm trusted setup parameters and CRS distribution; document verification gas costs.

 2) **Contract integration**
    - Replace `MockKzgVerifier` with the chosen verifier contract or linkable library.
+(Done: adapter now depends on `IKzgVerifier` with swappable implementations.)
    - Update `EmeraldDaAdapter` to store commitments in a format compatible with the verifier (likely `[2]uint256` or G1/G2 points).
+(Pending: currently `bytes32`; adapt when real commitments are used.)
    - Define `submitCustodyProof(bytes32 postId, uint256 x, bytes y, bytes pi)` calldata shape to match verifier expectations (may split into uint256 arrays for affine coords).
+(Pending final shape for real verifier.)
    - Add revert paths for malformed proofs and mismatched commitment lengths.
+(Pending real verifier semantics.)

 3) **Custody flow updates**
    - Derive challenge points deterministically (e.g., hash of `postId` + operator) mapped into the field for x.